Donkey Kong Country: Gameplay

 Donkey Kong Country is a side-scrolling platform game.
-A reboot of the Donkey Kong franchise, its story begins when King K. Rool and his army of crocodiles, the Kremlings, steal the Kongs' banana hoard.
-The gorilla Donkey Kong and his nephew Diddy Kong set out to reclaim the hoard and defeat the Kremlings.
-Donkey and Diddy serve as the player characters of the single-player game; they run alongside each other and the player can swap between them at will.
+A reboot of the Donkey Kong franchise, its story begins when the crocodile King K. Rool and his army, the Kremlings, steal the Kongs' banana hoard, which the gorilla Donkey Kong and his nephew Diddy Kong must reclaim.
+Donkey and Diddy, the player characters of the single-player game, run alongside each other and the player can swap between them at will.
 Donkey is stronger and can defeat enemies more easily; Diddy is faster and more agile.
 Both can walk, run, jump, pick up and throw objects, and roll; Donkey can slap the terrain to defeat enemies or find items.

-The player begins in a world map that tracks their progress and provides access to the 40 levels.
+The player begins in a world map that tracks their progress and provides access to 40 levels.
 The player attempts to complete each level while traversing the environment, jumping between platforms, and avoiding enemy and inanimate obstacles.
 Level themes include jungles, underwater reefs, caves, mines, mountains, and factories.
 Some feature unique game mechanics, such as rideable minecarts, blasting out of cannons resembling barrels, and swinging ropes.
 Each area ends with a boss fight with a large enemy.
 Donkey and Diddy can defeat enemies by jumping on, rolling into, or throwing barrels at them.
-If hit by an obstacle, one of the Kongs runs off and the player automatically takes control of the other.
+If hit by an obstacle, one of the Kongs runs off and the player automatically assumes control of the other.
 They will only be able to control that Kong unless they free the other Kong from a barrel.